 Your employer should provide you with a claim form soon after learning of your injuries.
 You will need to complete all the questions for employees as thoroughly and accurately as possible.
 Make sure you keep a copy for your own records and make note of when you turned the claim form into your employer.
 Follow up to ensure your employer filed the claim with the insurer.

 Contact Our Huntington Beach Workers’ Compensation Attorney

-Many injured workers benefit from the help of the experienced California workers’ compensation lawyers at Jackson & Jackson.
+Many injured workers benefit from the help of the experienced Long Beach workers compensation lawyers at Jackson & Jackson.
 If you’ve been injured, call 866.951.2555 or contact us online to discuss your case for free.